lintje/lintje.dev/src/_docs/usage.md

 It's recommended to add Lintje to the project Continuous Integration setup to lint the range of commits added by a Pull Request or push.
 See also the [automated review] for more usage examples.

+All CLI options and flags listed on this page can also be added to a [global options file](/docs/configuration).

 <%= toc %>

 ## Validating commits